StevenPeutz/StevenPeutz.github.io/README.md

 Either download the files and open index.html with your browser to use locally,
 or **go to http://stevenpeutz.github.io** \
-or simply run this by visiting https://stevenpeutz.info/7questionsorless
+or run this from https://stevenpeutz.info/7questionsorless

 ### Choosing the appropriate analysis/test for your project is sometimes difficult, often time consuming and always important.